alexharri/website/posts/icelandic-developer-survey-2024.md

 <SmallNote>The EUR and USD figures are using an exchange rate of ISK 1 = EUR 0.0067 and ISK 1 = USD 0.0072, measured on the 2nd of July 2024.</SmallNote>

-In Iceland we generally generally discuss monthly salaries instead of yearly.
+In Iceland, we generally generally discuss monthly salaries instead of yearly.
 But in the US and other countries, yearly salary figures are more common, so here is the same table with yearly salary figures.

 {<table data-align="right">
 <tbody>